BigSoftVideo/DOTE/export.md

 If you have set your transcript to Mondadaian conventions in [Transcript Options](settings.md#options), then you will be able to select the following options:

-- Use standard Mondadaian style layout of names and tiers.
+- Use standard Mondadaian style layout of speaker-ids and tiers:
+    - Remove subtier type labels on all subtiers.
+    - Lowercase speaker-ids for all subtiers; uppercase for primary tiers.
+    - No colon after the speaker-id.
-- Use standard Mondadaian style formatting
+- Use standard Mondadaian style formatting:
     - Bold for primary tiers.
     - Grey text for all subtiers.
     - Italic for translation subtiers.